Much like its cuddly namesake, the Panda King Isopod is rare, elusive, and visually spectacular.

 Cool right?
 Though, it also means they can be a little harder to spot.

-Be sure to add plenty of softwood branches (like cork bark) and leaf litter too.
+Be sure to add plenty of softwood branches (plus some cork bark – isopods love it) and leaf litter for food.
 They’ll really appreciate the natural hiding spots, and it’ll provide a stable source of nutrition for them.

 👉 Grab a bag of organic Oak Leaf Litter.